RotekHandelsGmbH/pfsense_tailscale_certificates_renewal/README.rst

 Shell scripts designed to install certificates that were not generated using pfSense's ``acme`` module.

-While there are proposed solutions that involve directly editing the ``config.xml`` file with scripts, it is important to note that modifying the config.xml file directly is a delicate operation and should be approached with caution.
+While there are proposed solutions that involve directly editing the ``/conf/config.xml`` file with scripts, it is important to note that modifying the config.xml file directly is a delicate operation and should be approached with caution.

-If you choose to install such scripts, be sure to create a backup of the config.xml file before making any changes.
+If you choose to install such scripts, be sure to create a backup of the ``/conf/config.xml`` file before making any changes.

 Here, we install certificates from Tailscale, but you can customize these scripts for your specific application to import any other certificate.
 This process utilizes the ``acme-command.sh``